sj-can/ngs_pipeline/docs/intro/README.md

 #### Exploring the directories and files

-To start with use the print working directory command to check you are in the location '/home/ec2-user' or equivalent
+To start with, use the print working directory command to check you are in the location '/home/ec2-user' or equivalent:

     pwd

-If you are not use the below command to change directory
+If you are not, change directories using the below command:

     cd /home/ec2-user

-Now, get used to exploring the file system and file contents using commands such as:
+Now take five minutes to get used to the file system and file contents using commands such as:

     ls <path>